ShahierNashaat/html-css-capstone/README.md

 # Module 1 Capstone

-> One paragraph statement about the project.
+> Capstone project for HTML & CSS Module at Microverse.

 ![screenshot](./images/app_screenshot.png)

-Additional description about the project and its features.
+The project is about academy that teach drawing, the website is cosisted of home and about pages and also responsive.

 ## Built With